juxt/astro-website/src/pages/blog/coercing.md

 # The Approach

-I've learned my lesson: always get the data sorted out at the boundaries of the application.
+I've learnt my lesson: always get the data sorted out at the boundaries of the application.
 In the Postgresql/Sqlite example, whenever rows are returned as Clojure maps, I typically run them through the excellent little [camel-snake-kebab](https://github.com/qerub/camel-snake-kebab)